 If you decide to go with marshmallows, I recommend topping this casserole with about 3 cups of mini marshmallows and broiling the casserole for 2-3 minutes after baking.
 Watch it carefully - marshmallows burn easily.

-- MAKE SWEET POTATO BASE.
-In a large bowl, lightly mash a 29oz can of yams.
-Add ¼ cup of melted butter, ½ cup of half and half, 2 eggs, 1 teaspoon of cinnamon, and 1 teaspoon of nutmeg.
-Stir everything together until well mixed.
+- Stir in ¼ cup melted butter, ½ cup half and half, 2 eggs, 1 teaspoon cinnamon, and 1 teaspoon nutmeg until fully combined.

-- MAKE PECAN CRUMBLE.
-In a separate bowl, use a fork to combine ¼ cup melted butter, 1 cup brown sugar, ½ cup crushed pecans, ½ cup flour, and 1 teaspoon cinnamon.
-Sprinkle this topping over the yams.
+- Mix the topping.
+In another bowl, use a fork to combine ¼ cup melted butter, 1 cup light brown sugar, ½ cup crushed pecans, ½ cup flour, and 1 teaspoon cinnamon.
+It should look like a crumbly streusel.

-- BAKE for 35-40 minutes, or until the topping is golden brown.
+- Bake.
+Place the casserole in the oven and bake for 35-40 minutes, until the topping is golden brown and the edges are bubbling.

 STORAGE: The leftovers of this casserole can be stored in the refrigerator for 3-4 days after baking.
 Simply cover your baking dish with plastic wrap or place in an airtight container for the fridge (smells can very easily get into this casserole and ruin it, go airtight!).